 - Climate in Koufonisia: detailed data about weather in Koufonisia

-Which island is your favorite in Greece?
-Let me know your experience in Koufonisia and other places in the Greece!
+Let me know your experience in Koufonisia and other islands in Greece!